-To help automate the screening process, create two piles; one for the "maybes" and the other for those who meet all your requirements.
+To help automate the screening process, create two piles: one for the "maybes" and the other for those who meet all your requirements.
 You can then start working your way down, starting with the candidates who met all requirements.

-Possible phone or email screening questions for physical therapists:
+Possible questions for physical therapists:

 - How long have you worked as a physical therapist?

-- What qualification do you have?
+- What qualifications do you have?